Green procurement clauses and a checklist to make a standard supplier agreement focus on emissions across a value chain.

 2.1.
 Commencing from the first anniversary of the date of this Agreement:

-2.1.1 the Supplier shall reduce the Product Carbon Footprint by no less than the percentages shown at Annex 1 to this Agreement in each period to which a GHG Report relates (the Product Emission Reduction Target); and
+2.1.1 the Supplier shall reduce the Product Carbon Footprint by no less than the percentages shown at Annex 1 to this Agreement in each period to which a GHG Report relates (the Product Emission Reduction Target).

 2.2 [If, in accordance with clause 2.1.1, the Supplier does not meet the Product Emission Reduction Target, the Greenhouse Gas and Carbon Emissions Group will meet and review the Supplier’s practices as outlined in clause 3.1]

-[2.3 The Principal to consider the following options / consequences if the Supplier does not meet the Product Emission Reduction Target by reference to Schedule ⧫: (i) bare minimum % reduction in charges; (ii) graded bonus awarded to the Supplier for overachieving on percentage reduction of Product Emission Reduction Target; (iii) termination for greener alternative; or (iv) green service credits to the Principal or a nominated charity for failure to meet bare minimum reduction.
-See The Chancery Lane Project’s other supply chain clauses including Ming’s Clause, Agatha’s Clause and Jessica’s Clause for example drafting options.]
+2.3 [Drafting note: The Principal to consider the following options / consequences if the Supplier does not meet the Product Emission Reduction Target by reference to Schedule ⧫: (i) bare minimum % reduction in charges; (ii) graded bonus awarded to the Supplier for overachieving on percentage reduction of Product Emission Reduction Target; (iii) termination for greener alternative; or (iv) green service credits to the Principal or a nominated charity for failure to meet bare minimum reduction.
+See The Chancery Lane Project’s other supply chain clauses including Ming’s Clause (Target Product Carbon Footprint (Schedule for Consumer Goods Contracts)), Agatha’s Clause (Termination for Greener Supplier) and Jessica’s Clause (Carbon Contract Clauses for Environmental Performance, and Associated Incentives and Remedies) for example drafting options.]

 2.3 The Supplier shall ensure that each of its subcontractors shall be bound in writing by terms equivalent in all respects to those set out in clauses [1-6].
 The Supplier shall provide evidence in writing of the Supplier’s compliance with this clause promptly on the Principal’s request.